apache/spark/docs/mllib-linear-methods.md

 categories, usually named positive and negative.
 If there are more than two categories, it is called [multiclass classification](http://en.wikipedia.org/wiki/Multiclass_classification).
-MLlib supports two linear methods for classification: linear Support Vector Machines (SVMs) and logistic regression.
+`spark.mllib` supports two linear methods for classification: linear Support Vector Machines (SVMs) and logistic regression.
 Linear SVMs supports only binary classification, while logistic regression supports both binary and multiclass classification problems.
-For both methods, MLlib supports L1 and L2 regularized variants.
+For both methods, `spark.mllib` supports L1 and L2 regularized variants.
 The training data set is represented by an RDD of [LabeledPoint](mllib-data-types.html) in MLlib, where labels are class indices starting from zero: $0, 1, 2, \ldots$.
 Note that, in the mathematical formulation in this guide, a binary label $y$ is denoted as either
 $+1$ (positive) or $-1$ (negative), which is convenient for the formulation.
-*However*, the negative label is represented by $0$ in MLlib instead of $-1$, to be consistent with multiclass labeling.
+*However*, the negative label is represented by $0$ in `spark.mllib` instead of $-1$, to be consistent with multiclass labeling.

 ### Linear Support Vector Machines (SVMs)